huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 ---

+Notice that the position of the property in `currentTemplate` (in this case "2") needs to be known by analyzing the correct array position within the template.
+There are several ways to accomplish this:

+- do a `repeat` section of all the properties and extract their labels
+- inspect the respose to the browser request to the `templates` endpoint
+- inspect the redux store in `pages -> datasets -> currentTemplate`
+- doing an API call to fetch the template
+- inspecting the database directly

-Notice that the position of the property in `currentTemplate` (in this case "2") needs to be inspected via the API or analyzing the respose to the request on the browser.
-There is no way to know before hand the position of a property in the template.
-In the entites, they are namespaced by property name, so it is easier to extract the data.
+These are all advanced procedures.
+Please refer to the different sections of this documentation depending on your desired approach.
+Currently, there is no way to know before hand the position of a property within the template.
+Entites, on the other hand, are namespaced by property name, so it is easier to extract the data.